TobyThomson/gnss-sim/README.md

 ## Notes:
 * Had to move ```range``` and ```geoid``` variables from bottom to top of file in rtklib's ```geoid.c``` to get it to compile (those variables initiated twice otherwise).
 Not sure how anyone else gets away with compiling that
 * Have resorted to just compiling the rtklib source files that I actually nedd rather than all of them as it appears some of them depends on their own external libraries which linking to will be a pain.
+This means that ```geoid.c``` file I modified previously is a non-issue for now (I'm not using it.
+Yet...)